Table of contents

 Tip 4: Make your goals visible

-Once you’ve made the goals, you’ll want to make sure you are reminded of them often.
+Once you’ve made the goals, you’ll want to be reminded of them often.
 It’s easy to forget items on a list and thus complete fewer of them.
 Try writing your goals in your lesson plan book, your daily schedule planner, or on a note you keep at your desk.
-Keeping them listed on a whiteboard by your desk is another great way to ensure you are seeing them regularly.
+Keeping them listed on a whiteboard by your desk is another great way to ensure you see them regularly.

 Not sure you want to write them all out for the world to see?
-Give yourself easy-to-remember keywords to reference each goal, and keep the full list somewhere more private.
+Give yourself easy-to-remember keywords to reference each goal, and keep the complete list somewhere more private.

 Tip 5: Plan for Success